-Although some nuts contain toxins that can be highly dangerous to dogs.
-It is the shells of these nuts that can be even more deadly.
+Although some nuts contain toxins that can be highly dangerous to dogs, the shells of these nuts can be even more deadly.
 Most nutshells are undigestable.
-Therefore they will rip, and tear, at a dog’s digestive tract.
+Therefore they will rip and tear at a dog’s digestive tract.
 Blockages are also a problem as they work their way through the dog’s system.

-Old nuts can contain mold which can cause a variety of problems including seizures, neurological distress and liver problems for dogs.
+Old nuts can contain mold, which can cause various problems, including seizures, neurological distress, and liver problems for dogs.

 19. Milk & Dairy

-Without lactase, a dog simply cannot digest dairy products and acute gastrointestinal problems begin.
-So if your dog suffers from; vomiting, gas, loose stools or diarrhea after having dairy, then he may be lactose intolerant.
+Without lactase, a dog simply cannot digest dairy products, and acute gastrointestinal problems begin.
+So if your dog suffers from; vomiting, gas, loose stools, or diarrhea after having dairy, he may be lactose intolerant.
 However, not all dairy products contain the same amount of lactose.

-Milk, for instance, has 11 grams of lactose per cup; cottage cheese has 6 grams per cup, and American cheese only has 1 gram per ounce.
-So, depending on the food, it may be OK to offer low-lactose, or lactose-free products to your dog.
+Milk, for instance, has 11 grams of lactose per cup, cottage cheese has 6 grams per cup, and American cheese only has 1 gram per ounce.
+So, it may be OK to offer low-lactose or lactose-free products to your dog, depending on the food.

-There are thousands of species of mushrooms worldwide but only a relatively few all of them are dangerous to dogs.
+There are thousands of mushrooms worldwide, but only a relatively few of them are dangerous to dogs.
 The main problem is that only an expert can identify the dangerous ones.
-Whilst the white mushrooms found in most shops should be fine; the safest thing to do would be to avoid the fungi altogether.
+Whilst the white mushrooms found in most shops should be fine, the safest thing to do would be to avoid the fungi altogether.

-This may sound excessive, however; the fungi that are poisonous display a vast array of symptoms and can really hurt your dog.
-These symptoms range from; vomiting and diarrhea through to tremors, seizures, visual disturbances, aggression, kidney, and liver failure and even death.
+This may sound excessive; however, the fungi that are poisonous display a vast array of symptoms and can really hurt your dog.
+These symptoms range from; vomiting and diarrhea to tremors, seizures, visual disturbances, aggression, kidney and liver failure, and even death.